471VE/Pre-trained-Faster-Grad-CAM-demo/readme.md

 ```
     pytest
 ```
 All of the tests are located in ```tests/test_demo.py``` in case you want to take a look at them or even change them.
+To break regression test, you can uncomment the specified line in the definition of ```test_regression()``` function.

 ## CI pipeline
 CI has already been set up.
-It will run the tests and style checks and will build a new version of package every time you push a new commit or create a pull request.
+It will run the tests and style checks and will build a new version of package every time you push a new commit on any branch or make a pull request.
 Do not forget to pull the repository after a package is successfully built since it will differ from the one you commited.

 ![Tests & Build](https://github.com/471VE/Pre-trained-Faster-Grad-CAM-demo/actions/workflows/tests.yml/badge.svg)